parallelvirtualcluster/pvc/docs/manuals/provisioner.md

 * In `pvc provisioner ova list`, one can see all uploaded OVA images as well as details on their disk configurations.

 * In `pvc profile list`, a new profile will be visible which matches the OVA `NAME` from the upload.
 This profile will have a "Source" of `OVA <NAME>`, and a system template of the same name.
 This system template will contain the basic configuration of the VM.
 You may notice that the other templates and data are set to `N/A`.
 For full details on this, see the next section.

+## The OVA Provisioner Script

+OVA installs leverage a special provisioner script to handle the VM creation, identical to any other provisioner profile type.
+This (example) script is installed by default and used by OVAs by default, though the script that an individual OVA profile uses can be modified as required.

 ## OVA limitations